mawie81/electron-window-state/readme.md

 `maximize` - *Boolean*

-    Should we maximize the window for you, if it was last closed maximized.
+  Should we automatically maximize the window, if it was last closed maximized.
+Defaults to `true`

+`fullScreen` - *Boolean*

+  Should we automatically restore the window to full screen, if it was last closed full screen.
 Defaults to `true`

 ### state object